Penang

 At street level there's also a bus station.

 It's built right beside the Komtar.
 You can reach it by crossing a very heavy road.
 Please pay attention when you cross the street.
-You can also enter the shopping complex from Yoahan (in the Komtar) by crossing a sky bridge.
+You can also enter the shopping complex by crossing a sky bridge between the two shopping centres.

 In the complex are also restaurants.
 There are a lot of shops and in the basement is a good supermarket, where you can buy anything (from liquor till baby food).